dotnet/machinelearning/src/Microsoft.ML.DataView/DataViewRowCursor.md

 malicious, you probably have bigger problems than someone inducing collisions to make SDCA converge suboptimally.

-Despite the apparent complexity, it should be noted that in *most* applications, since the vast majority of `IDataView` implementations are either the result of applying a simple row-to-row transformer (in which case passing through the ID is perfectly acceptable), or the result of enumerating over some sequential dataset (in which case the ordinal value is a perfectly fine ID).
-The details above only become very important with things like, say, combining multiple `IDataView` together, performing one-to-many row transformations, or other such things like this, in which case the details above become important.
+It should be noted that in *most* applications it is not nearly so complicated as all this: the vast majority of `IDataView` implementations are either the result of applying a simple row-to-row transformer (in which case passing through the ID is perfectly acceptable), or the result of enumerating over some sequential dataset (in which case the ordinal value is a perfectly fine ID).
+The details above only become very important with things like, say, combining multiple `IDataView`s together, performing one-to-many row transformations, or other such things like this, in which case the details above become important.

-One common thought that comes thought that comes up is the idea that we can have some "global position" instead of ID.
+One common thought that comes up is the idea that we can have some "global position" instead of ID.
 This was actually my first idea, and multiple people have asked the question to the point where it would probably be best to have a ready answer.
 While if this were possible it would definitely make for a cleaner, simpler solution, it runs afoul of the earlier desire with regard to data view cursor sets, that is, that `IDataView` cursors should, if possible, present split cursors that can be independently "batches" of the data.
 But, let's imagine something like the operation for filtering; if I have a batch `0` comprised of 64 rows, and a batch `1` with another 64 rows, and I do a filter for, say, missing values, I could not provide the row sequence number for batch `1` until I had counted the number of rows that passed in batch `0`, which compromises the whole point of why we wanted to have cursor sets in the first place.
 The same is true also for one-to-many `IDataView` implementations (for example, joins).
 So, regrettably, that simpler solution would not work.